Koen-Kraaijveld/SAS-Analysis-BSC/README.md

 Running the Evaluation Scripts
 ------------
-In order to the run the evaluation and see the graphs presented in the thesis, following the steps below:
+In order to the run the evaluation and see the graphs presented in the thesis, following the steps below (requires Python 3.8):
 1. Navigate to the directory that was cloned from this repository.
 2. From there, navigate to /plugin-scripts/evaluation.
 3. Run ```atrp_eval.py``` and ```dragonfly_eval.py``` to see the results for ATRP and Dragonfly, respectively.